 What you focus on grows.
-Stop managing your time.
-Start managing your focus.
-99% of what stressed you out recently won’t even matter a month from now.
+Stop micromanaging your time.
+Start better managing your focus.
+95% of what stressed you out recently won’t matter a month from now.
 Shake off the nonsense, bring your attention back to what’s important, and move forward with your life.

 What is truly worth focusing on today?
 What is NOT?

-Happiness is letting go of what you assume your life is supposed to be like right now, and sincerely appreciating it for everything that it is.
-So, RELAX.
+Happiness on the average day is letting go of what you assume your life is supposed to be like right now, and sincerely appreciating it for everything that it is.
+So RELAX.
 You are enough.
 You have enough.
 You do enough.
 Breathe deep… let go, and just live right now in the moment.

 What do you appreciate most about your life right now?
 Why?

-A tiny part of your life is decided by uncontrollable circumstances, while the vast majority of it is decided by your internal responses.
+A tiny part of your life is decided entirely by uncontrollable circumstances, while the vast majority of it is decided by your internal responses to those circumstances.
 Let this sink in.
 Regardless of what’s going on around you, peace of mind arrives the moment you come to peace with what’s on your mind.

 What is one reality you need to come to peace with?
 Why?